Dusk1234567/DUSK/WINDOWS_SETUP.md

 ## Quick Fix for NODE_ENV Error

-If you get `'NODE_ENV' is not recognized as an internal or external command`, here are your options:
+If you get `'NODE_ENV' is not recognized as an internal or external command` or `Environment variable REPLIT_DOMAINS not provided`, here are your solutions:

 ### Option 1: Use npx cross-env (Recommended)
 ```cmd